 Does the political situation in China affect your learning?
 Please feel free to comment on this topic down below.

-Easy to use: Just copy & paste any text into DuShu, save it and the text will be added to your reading list.
+Copy & paste Chinese texts: Just copy & paste any text into DuShu, save it and the text will be added to your reading list.

-Difficulty: DuShu will tell you the difficulty level of the text you are about to read.
+Text info: DuShu will tell you the difficulty level of the text you are about to read.
 For more details you can go to text info in the upper right menu.
 It will show you the text’s statistics and give you a detailed difficulty rating with percentages.

 Start reading: DuShu offers two kinds of reading modes: you can read sentence by sentence or in full page mode.
-DuShu further supports your reading by underlining words, so you know exactly which characters belong together.
+DuShu supports your reading by underlining words, so you know exactly which characters belong together.
 It will also point out conjunctions and particles with a purely grammatical function that otherwise might confuse you.
 You can personalize these settings to your own needs.